Gadreel/divconq/README.md

 Building
 --------

-No support for building yet, see downloads on web site for distributed files.
+No support for building yet, see downloads link for distributed files.

 Background
 ----------